ole1986/wp-ispconfig3/readme.txt

 == Description ==

-The WP ISPConfig 3 plugin allows you to frontend/customer registration forms to create clients, websites, shell users directly into the [ISPConfig](http://www.ispconfig.org) Control Panel by using its REST API.
+The WP ISPConfig 3 plugin allows you to create frontend/customer registration forms and backend/checkout functions to create clients, websites, and shell users directly into the [ISPConfig](http://www.ispconfig.org) Control Panel by using its REST API.

 **ISPCONFIG Features**

-* shipped with two default registration form for websites (ispconfig_register_client / ispconfig_register_free)
+* shipped with three default registration forms for websites (ispconfig_register_client / ispconfig_register_free / ispconfig_register_cancelled)
 * use the shortcode "[ispconfig class=IspconfigRegisterClient]" and "[ispconfig class=IspconfigRegisterFree]" to display the forms at any place
+* use the shortcode "[ispconfig class=IspconfigRegisterCancelled]" or similarly coded class to create and update clients on the backend without a form
-* display domains and databases filtered by user
+* display domains and databases filtered by user and activate/deactivate websites within the WordPress Dashboard
-* build your own forms (incl. shortcodde) in less than 5 minutes (Check out the Installation section for more details)
+* build your own forms (incl. shortcode) in less than 5 minutes (Check out the Installation section for more details)

 Check out the Installation tab for more details on how to build your own extension